-In this tutorial, we will show you how to install and configuration of Glances System Monitoring Tool on your CentOS 7 server.
+In this tutorial, we will show you how to install and configure of Glances System Monitoring Tool on your CentOS 7 server.
 For those of you who didn’t know, Glance is a cross-platform command-line tool written in Python to monitor Linux systems.
-You can use Glances to monitor CPU, Load Average, Memory, Network Interfaces, Disk I/O, Processes and File System spaces utilization of your Linux system.
+You can use Glances to monitor CPU, Load Average, Memory, Network Interfaces, Disk I/O, Processes, and File System spaces utilization of your Linux system.

 - Network Download/Upload rates of network connections.

 - A total number of processes, active ones, sleeping processes, etc.

 - Disk I/O related (read or write) speed details

 - Top processes with their CPU/Memory usages, Names, and location of the application.

 - Shows the current date and time at the bottom.

 - Highlights processes in Red that consume the highest system resources.

 Install Glances System Monitoring Tool on CentOS 7